Serviceberry Fruits Perfectly Ripe

 If you’re able to go out and harvest the berries there’s lots of delicious desserts and jams you can make with them to enjoy the fruits of your labor.
 Once ripe, Serviceberry is, “reminiscent of the blueberry enhanced by the almond flavor of the seeds, [with] a sweet, nutty taste,” so you can substitute them into cobbler, crisps, muffins, and pies.
 We made this delicious fridge jam to eat with breakfast, warmed brie and crackers, and plan to mix it into ice cream to make a fruity homemade ice cream sandwich.

-Needless to say, there is a lot of interesting research and discussion out there about the history and future of the Serviceberry tree and its fruits.
-We encourage you to keep learning more about this Midwest Native tree we all know and love and try out some of the recipes or uses for yourself.
+There is a lot of interesting research and discussion out there about the history and future of the Serviceberry tree and its fruits.
+We encourage you to keep learning more about this Midwest Native tree we all know and love, and try out some of the recipes or uses for yourself!
 Let us know if you make or bake anything delicious with your Serviceberries, or if you just like to appreciate the seasonal beauty of this SGN Tried-and-True tree!
-Little Fern said it best last summer in the video we’ll share below: “ooooooooo BERRIES!”
+Little Fern said it best in the video we’ll share below from berry picking a few summers ago: “Ooooooooo BERRIES!”

 ~ Maggie Thomas Harper